edimaudo/hackathon_coding_challenges/hackathon_for_socialgood/otf/intro.md

-### Hackathon for Social Good
+### Hackathon for Good

 ### What is this app?

-The app provides insights into grant amounts, age funding, type of projects as well as text analysis.The data was obtained from the Ontario Trillium Fund.
+The app provides insights into grant amounts, age funding, type of projects as well as text analysis.
+The data was obtained from the Ontario Trillium Fund.

 ### What is Ontario Trillium Fund?